SaiGorla/srg-node-express/README.md

 # srg-node-express

-+ The Repo is basically created for the node express app and then deploying it through Heroku app.
++ The Repo is for the node express app and then deploying it through Heroku app.

 + Link for the demo Node-express app: https://srg-node-express.herokuapp.com/